What is HSA and FSA?

 Coverage of DME / CPAP equipment

-In general, CPAP Equipment and other prescribed DME are qualified medical expenses for both FSA and HSA funds.
+In general, Medical Equipment such as CPAP machines, masks, supplies and other prescribed DME are qualified medical expenses for both FSA and HSA funds.
 Just use your HSA/FSA card when you check out.